choderalab/protons/docs/modules/protons.rst

 Running the simulation
 ======================

 After calibration, you can start running a simulation.
-The residue states are updated using the :py:meth:`ProtonDrive.update` method.
-This method modifies the parameters in your simulation context.

 Decide on the number of timesteps, and the frequency of updating the residue states.
 To propagate in regular dynamics, just use ``simulation.step``.
+The residue states are updated using the :py:meth:`ProtonDrive.update` method.
+This method selects new states using a Monte Carlo procedure, and modifies the parameters in your simulation context to reflect the selected states.

 .. code-block:: python
     :linenos: